Cos'è la polvere di produzione additiva, Come scegliere quello giusto?

 Always ask suppliers for a Certificate of Analysis (CoA).
 This document should include:

-- Particle size distribution (PER ESEMPIO., D10=15μm, D50=30μm, D90=45μm)
+• Particle size distribution (per esempio., D10=15μm, D50=30μm, D90=45μm)

-- Sphericity percentage
+• Sphericity percentage

-- Purity levels (PER ESEMPIO., 99.95% pure titanium)
+• Purity levels (per esempio., 99.95% pure titanium)

-- Flow rate (PER ESEMPIO., 30 seconds via Hall flowmeter)
+• Flow rate (per esempio., 30 seconds via Hall flowmeter)

-Bandiera Rossa: If a supplier can’t provide a CoA, walk away.
+Red Flag: If a supplier can’t provide a CoA, walk away.
 Poor-quality powder can ruin your printer or lead to part failures.

 Fare un passo 4: Test Small Batches First

-- Layer adhesion (no gaps between layers)
+• Layer adhesion (no gaps between layers)

-- Resistenza meccanica (test with a tensile tester—most metal parts should have a tensile strength of >500 MPa)
+• Mechanical strength (test with a tensile tester—most metal parts should have a tensile strength of >500 MPa)

 Caso di studio: A small automotive parts manufacturer once skipped testing and bought 100 kg of low-cost aluminum powder.
-The powder had irregular particles, conducendo a 80% of their prints cracking.
+The powder had irregular particles, portando a 80% of their prints cracking.
 They lost $10,000 in materials and time—lessons learned.

 Fare un passo 5: Consider Sustainability